lppedd/kotlinx-charset/README.md

 # kotlinx-charset

-Charset support for Kotlin Multiplatform.
+Minimal charset support for Kotlin Multiplatform.

 ## core

-The `core` module provides the building blocks to implement new charsets, and to store them in a registry.
+The `core` module provides the foundational components for implementing and registering new charsets.

 ```kotlin
 // Create an empty charset registry